Castielertobel Viaduct

+It was demolished on 13 May 2024, and its replacement was already built, and waiting near the old bridge, designed to slide into place within two weeks.
+The replacement is a single span steel construction designed to shorten by up to 1.5 metres over the predicted 100 year life of the bridge.

 Location

-The viaduct is located on the Rhaetian Railway's metre gauge line from Chur to the holiday and recreation resort of Arosa (the Chur–Arosa line), and links Calfreisen with Castiel, just to the west of the Lüen-Castiel railway station.
+The viaduct was located on the Rhaetian Railway's metre gauge line from Chur to the holiday and recreation resort of Arosa (the Chur–Arosa line), and linked Calfreisen with Castiel, just to the west of the Lüen-Castiel railway station.